Dr. Demento: The Dr. Demento radio show

 Hansen created Dr. Demento in 1970 at KPPC in Pasadena, California.
 Positive listener response led him to turn his rock oldies show into an all-novelty format.
 At the end of 1971, he moved to KMET in Los Angeles, hosting a four-hour live show from 1972 to 1983.
 From about 1974, the local version was four hours while the syndicated show was two.
 He often played punk records in the mid-1970s, earning respect among the punk scene.
 The show moved to KLSX, then to KSCA, until KSCA changed format in February 1997.

 The show went into national syndication in 1974, produced by Larry Gordon of Gordon/Casady, and from 1978 to 1992 was with Westwood One, marking its national popularity peak.
 Producers included Lynnsey Guererro (1978–1982), and Robert Young (1982–1990), who expanded the show's reach, coordinated live performances, and later released the e-book "Producing Demento."

 From 1992 to 2000, syndication was by On the Radio Broadcasting.
-Hansen, under "Talonian Productions," managed syndication from 2000 until dropping the show in 2010 (he identified himself as Talonian's owner in 2007; Talonian only produced Dr. Demento).
-Between the mid-1970s and the mid-1990s, he continued live broadcasts on KMET and Los Angeles stations, and made TV appearances on The Gong Show (1988–89), Bobby's World, The Simpsons, and on the Barnes and Barnes music video for "Fish Heads".
+Hansen established Talonian Productions and distributed the show himself from then onward; he did not reveal his ownership of Talonian publicly until 2007.
+Between the mid-1970s and the mid-1990s, he continued live broadcasts on KMET and Los Angeles stations, and made TV appearances on The Gong Show (1988–89), Bobby's World, The Simpsons, and on the music video for Barnes and Barnes' "Fish Heads" and Weird Al Yankovic's "I Lost On Jeopardy".

 The syndicated show opened with audience requests, followed by a themed second hour and a "Funny Five" countdown of top requests.
 Holiday-themed shows, especially at Halloween and Christmas, were frequent, as were the annual, year-end "Funny 25" countdowns.
 Hansen typically produced 52 original episodes annually.